najmul-hasan638/sf-lwc-assignment/README.md

 ## Usage

-1.create a new scratch org
+  - create a new scratch org
-2. Run `sf project deploy start --source-dir force-app --ignore-conflicts`.
+  - Run `sf project deploy start --source-dir force-app --ignore-conflicts`.
-3. Assign `SF LWC Assignment Permissions` Permission Set to your scratch org user.
+  - Assign `SF LWC Assignment Permissions` Permission Set to your scratch org user.
-3. Use the "Manage Project Tasks" button to add new Project Tasks, or edit/delete existing ones directly from the list.
+  - Use the "Manage Project Tasks" button to add new Project Tasks, or edit/delete existing ones directly from the list.